ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Conclusions

 \item In terms of the estimated star formation activity, R1 lacks protostellar cores, and the few cores present are in the prestellar phase, implying an SFR~$\sim$~4.24~M$_{\odot}$~Myr$^{-1}$.
 In contrast, R2 hosts a larger population of massive cores compared to R1 and contains an SiO outflow oriented perpendicular to the filament.
 Specifically, R2 forms protostellar cores at a rate of SFR~$\sim$~55.3~M$_{\odot}$~Myr$^{-1}$ with a similar efficiency as the Orion ISF.

+\item We identify filamentary structures traced by DCN exhibiting signatures of potential accretion toward the center of the protocluster, where the OB stellar cluster is located and N$_2$H$^+$ is largely destroyed, suggesting that these structures may represent the remnants of a former hub-filament system.

-\item Using N$_2$H$^+$(1-0) and DCN(3-2) spectral lines, we estimate new velocities for 48 previously detected cores.
-We conclude that the absence of DCN data in some regions should not be a limitation in the study of cores inside molecular clouds.
-In such cases, the use of \nthp provides a reliable alternative, allowing the estimation of cores velocities.
-The cores are, in essentially all cases that we study, kinematically coupled to the dense gas that they are forming from.
+\item Using N$_2$H$^+$\,(1-0) and DCN\,(3-2) spectral lines, we estimate updated velocities for 48 previously identified cores.
+In general, the cores appear kinematically coupled to the dense gas traced by \nthp and DCN from which they are forming.

 \item Considering the R1 versus R2 differences in gas kinematics, core incidence, and estimated SFRs, we propose that R1 is still rotating and younger than the R2 filament, which has collapsed to a more efficient mode of star formation, likely by shedding its angular momentum. \end{enumerate}